-The founding of St. Vladimir's parish began in October, 1915, when a group of approximately 30 Russian immigrants met and decided to organize a Russian Orthodox parish.
-At first the Divine Liturgy was served in a vacant church, but as the congregation grew the parishioners decided to build a church of their own using traditional Orthodox architecture.
+The founding of St. Vladimir's parish began in October, 1915, when a group of approximately 30 Russian immigrants met and decided to organize an Orthodox Christian parish focused on ministering to the same population.
+At first the Divine Liturgy was served in a vacant church, but as the congregation grew the parishioners decided to build a church of their own using traditional Orthodox Christian architecture.
 They bought a parcel of land near the vacant church they had been using and, to save money, the parishioners dug out the land for the basement and foundation with their own hands.
 In 1917 the church building was completed and consecrated, and in 1918 the parish was incorporated in the state of New Jersey.
 During that same year, another tract of land was purchased to serve as the parish cemetery.
 Firmly established, the parish continued to grow and prosper despite the strife and political changes in Russia that continued to affect the lives and morale of the parishioners.

 In 1926 Fr.
 Vladimir Lilikovich became pastor and during his five years of service the parish took on new life.
 A parochial school was established and in 1927 the Sisterhood of the Assumption of the Theotokos was organized.
 In 1932 Fr.
 Stakhy Borichevsky became pastor, an office he held until 1949 when he was succeeded by Fr.
 Paul Shafran.
 Fr.
-Paul served until 2002, when he was granted retirement and named Pastor Emeritus.
-Fr Martin Kraus joined the parish in 2002 until he was transferred to a parish in Long Island, NY.
+Paul served in this capactiy until 2002, when he was granted retirement and attached as Pastor Emeritus.
+Fr.
+Martin Kraus served the parish from 2002--2007.
 Archpriest Eugene Vansuch was assigned to the parish on January 1, 2008 and served for three months until his unexpected falling asleep in the Lord on March 23, 2008.
 May his memory be eternal.
 Fr.
 Jason Vansuch, son of Fr.
-Eugene Vansuch, is the current parish priest.
+Eugene Vansuch, replaced him shortly thereafter, remaining through June 7, 2013.
+Fr.
+John Diamantis was assigned June 8, 2013 and is the current priest responsible.